sgromme/sgromme.github.io/_posts/2025-03-27-setting-up-chirpy.md

 1. Git account.
 2. WSL-2
 3. Docker Desktop.
-4. .Install Ubuntu (use the latest version) in WSL. (with git configured see Appendix A)
+4. Install Ubuntu (use the latest version) in WSL. (with git configured see Appendix A)

 Check that Docker runs in your Ubuntu install.
 ```